Table of Contents

 What is Micropigmentation?

-Micropigmentation, also called permanent makeup or permanent cosmetics, has been earning extreme popularity in the beauty industry lately.
-It is an innovative cosmetic procedure in which colored (iron oxide) pigments are deposited into the dermis i.e. middle layer of the skin (1).
-If poor skin health or any physical condition comes in the way of makeup application, micropigmentation helps by offering a long-lasting, smudge-free treatment.
+Micropigmentation, also called permanent makeup or permanent cosmetics, has recently earned extreme popularity in the beauty industry.
+It is an innovative cosmetic procedure in which colored (iron oxide) pigments are deposited into the dermis, i.e., the middle layer of the skin (1).
+If poor skin health or any physical condition comes in the way of makeup application, micro pigmentation helps by offering a long-lasting, smudge-free treatment.
 It restores confidence and self-esteem by enhancing the shape of eyebrows, hairline, lips, eyes, and even more.
 Micropigmentation is perfectly suitable for both women and men.

 While the procedure of micropigmentation is categorized as cosmetic tattooing, it is less invasive and uses a different pigment than tattoo ink, as well as less advanced instruments than tattoo devices.
 When used for medical purposes, micropigmentation is termed as dermopigmentation.